 As a result of this endurance, Jesus said of Philadelphia, “I will also keep you from the hour of trial that is going to come on the whole world to test the inhabitants of the earth.”
 (Revelation 3:10b)

 He gave no such promise to the Laodiceans.

 Beloved Friend, as we draw nearer the curtain call of this age, let’s be Philadelphian.

-Let’s join hands in Brotherly (and Sisterly!) love and patiently keep our eyes on Jesus, the only Reason to do anything worthwhile.
+Let’s join hands in Brotherly (and Sisterly!) love and faithfully and patiently keep our eyes on Jesus, the only Reason to do anything worthwhile.
+We’re almost there.

 Enter your email to receive a FREE Holy Week Devotional!